 1. Maintain Breathing Room

 One of the best ways to keep your flat roof strong and intact is to control its surroundings.
-As great as trees are for your property’s beauty and your air quality, they can wreak havoc on your roof if they’re placed wrong.
+As great as trees are for your property’s beauty and your air quality, they can wreak havoc on your roof if they’re placed too close.

 The rule of thumb is to have at least a yard between your roof and the nearest tree branch.
 If you have trees close to your building, trim them on a regular basis to keep them away from your roof.

 The most obvious reason for this is the damage a branch can do if it falls onto your roof.
-However, close proximity also lets moss travel from a tree to your roof.
+However, proximity also let’s moss travel from a tree to your roof.
 That moss will damage your roof material and could lead to major problems.

 2. Keep It Clean